momibun926/redmine_issue_evm/README.md

 * Using baseline
 * Explanation of EVM

-## About workig days
+## About working days
 1. Excluding weekends and holidays
 2. If it is only weekends or holidays, make it a working day
-3. Use holidays gem -> Regional settings are set in the common setting page(common setting link in contextial)
+3. Use holidays gem -> Regional settings are set in the common setting page(common setting link in contextual)

 Example)